PROGRAMS AT THE ZOO

 Soaked or Parched?
 Adaptations in the African Savanna

-While visiting African animals including hippos, lions and patas monkeys, students will explore the roll of water as a vital resource.
+While visiting African animals including hippos, lions and patas monkeys, students will explore the role of water as a vital resource.
 Students will investigate how the cycles of wet and dry seasons influence the lives of people, plants and animals on the African savanna.

 Download a Soaked or Parched Pre-visit Packet